fjiang212/java/README.md

 # Functional Programming
-**functional programming** is a programming paradigm—a style of building the structure and elements of computer programs—that treats **computation as the evaluation of mathematical functions and avoids changing-state and mutable data**.
+**functional programming** is a programming paradigmâ€”a style of building the structure and elements of computer programsâ€”that treats **computation as the evaluation of mathematical functions and avoids changing-state and mutable data**.
 It is a declarative programming paradigm, which means programming is done with **expressions or declarations** instead of statements.

 ## Concepts
 * `Imperative style`: Telling programs what to do, as well as **how to do** it